DHCSSza/escalator-sadilar/content/champions/educator/introduction.md

 ### The ESCALATOR DH OER Champions Initiative

-Our flagship initiative for the Educator track is the [Digital Humanities Open Educational Resources Champions](#dh-oer-champions) initiative led by Prof Jako Olivier, previously NWU UNESCO Chair on Multimodal Learning and Open Educational Resources (OER).
+Our first iteration of DH OER Champions Initiative ran from March 2022 - November 2023.The [Digital Humanities Open Educational Resources Champions](#dh-oer-champions) initiative was initially led by Prof Jako Olivier, previously NWU UNESCO Chair on Multimodal Learning and Open Educational Resources (OER).
+In 2023, [Derek Moore](https://www.linkedin.com/in/weblearning?originalSubdomain=za) took over leadership of the programme and helped us to complete the first round.
+[Read more...](#dh-oer-champions)

 ### Other Global Initiatives